nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Section 1.1: Syntax and Symbols
 Here are the commonly used syntax and symbols throughout the UG:

-`inline code`<br/>denotes a command for the application
+`inline code`<br/>denotes a command for the application.

-<div class="alert alert-warning">:exclamation: Important</div>denotes an important information for the functioning of the app
+<div class="alert alert-warning">:exclamation: Important</div>denotes an important information for the functioning of the app.
 <br/>

-<div class="alert alert-warning">:warning: Caution</div>denotes a possible fault that could occur
+<div class="alert alert-warning">:warning: Caution</div>denotes a possible fault that could occur.
 <br/>

-<div class="alert alert-info">:information_source: Notes</div>denotes extra information to aid user in understanding the app
+<div class="alert alert-info">:information_source: Notes</div>denotes extra information to aid user in understanding the app.
 <br/>